Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology

 Table \ref{tab:usefulness} illustrates the usefulness evaluation of the artifact by the participants.
 Both, the treatment (2.82) and the control (2.80) group evaluate the features of the artifact as useful on average.
 In particular, the statistics view has been evaluated as most useful in the treatment group, whereas the control group rated the open feedback view as most useful.

 Figure 12 of the Supplementary Material illustrates the user interactions with the software artifact in a heatmap.
-The plots are obtained from hotjar\footnote{Hotjar provides a visual way to discover, consolidate, and communicate user needs: https://www.hotjar.com/, last accessed: 2021-09-29}.
 The importance (6018) and satisfaction (5692) contextualization are more often utilized than the comment (2107) contextualization.

 Figure \ref{fig:open_feedback_view} illustrates the obtained unsolicited feedback and the participants ranking of these items for the fourth experiment round.
 A focus group (FG4 in Table \ref{tab:participants}) evaluated the content and the ranking of the unsolicited feedback as useful for improving the library services because the mechanism highlights the most important feedback items.
 Moreover, the focus group highlighted the innovativeness and useability of combining solicited and unsolicited feedback into one software artifact, because it facilitates the combination of quantitative and qualitative analysis.
 In particular, the group was positively surprised about the quantity of provided unsolicited feedback, though it was not incentivized.
-Also, the focus group stated that because the existing library wall had been utilized in the software artifact, an integration of the tool into the infrastructure and processes of the organization would be simple and should be initiated.
+Also, the focus group stated that because the existing library wall (see Section \ref{sec:best_practice_mechanisms}) had been utilized in the software artifact, an integration of the tool into the infrastructure and processes of the organization would be simple.